DhiyaDhilip/CAPSTONE-PROJECT---Mobile-Price-Analysis-Prediction-ML-Project/README.md

 ###  Outcome:
 A full-stack ML pipeline that scrapes, cleans, visualizes, clusters, classifies, and predicts mobile prices — ready for deployment or integration into a pricing engine or e-commerce dashboard.

----

-Want this turned into a punchy slide or a 60-second speech for interviews?
-I’ve got you covered!